 In Spectrumville, everything is different.
 What is purple here, is scrambled eggs there.
 Now sometimes that is good, because in Spectrumville apparently hands are fascinating, looking at things from the corner of your eye is normal, lining things up feels like jumping, and things with wheels are the coolest things in the world.
 (Oh and PS-clothes are optional-duh).

 But sometimes it's bad.
 When you have autism, you have some degree of difficulty with communication.
-You have behaviors that aren't always OK (Like spinning around and around for hours, or flapping your hands, or hurting yourself or screaming over and over again, until you are sobbing and sweating and shaking, because you desperately WANT to communicate something important with words, but you just don't have the ability, or being unable to process language and focus in school.)
-Autistics struggle with social skills and social norms.
+You have behaviors that aren't always OK (like hurting yourself or screaming over and over again, until you are sobbing and sweating and shaking, because you desperately WANT to communicate something important with words, but you just don't have the ability) Autistics struggle with social skills and social norms.
 Trying to go through life in a majority neuro-typical world can feel almost like an impossible task for people with autism.
 ABA helps bridge those gaps.

 But here I am, I couldn't believe it.
 It's here, the moment I prayed and wished and hoped and prayed some more for.
 I can breathe.
 I can sleep.
 I can use the bathroom by myself.
 I can shower whenever I need to.
 It really did get easier as they got older, just like everyone promised.
 But maybe...just maybe, easy isn't always the best.